mibexsoftware/alfred-stash-workflow/README.md

 	+ `⌘+C` — Copy repository's clone URL to your clipboard
 - `stash projects [query]` — View/search for projects in Stash
 	+ `↩` Open project page on Stash in your browser
-- `stash pullrequests [query]` — View/search for pull requests to review for the configured user in Stash
+- `stash pullrequests review [query]` — View/search for pull requests to review for the configured user in Stash
+	+ `↩` Open pull request page on Stash in your browser
+- `stash pullrequests created [query]` — View/search for created pull requests of the configured user in Stash
+	+ `↩` Open pull request page on Stash in your browser
+- `stash pullrequests open [query]` — View/search for all open pull requests in Stash
 	+ `↩` Open pull request page on Stash in your browser

 ## Configuration ##